SifisLeventakis/PINN-Navier-Stokes/README.md

 * Neural network depth: 5
 * Neural network width: 64
 * Neural network activation function: tanh (infinetely differentiable, needed for second order derivatives)
 * Starting with Adam optimizer and continuing with L-BFGS to increase accuracy of the result.
-LBFG-S is a second order optimization algorithm, thus it can further reduce the loss.
+L-BFGS is a second order optimization algorithm, thus it can further reduce the loss.
 * We use a weight of 10 for the boundary loss compared to the physics loss (internal domain), since the network was found to struggle more with respecting the boundary conditions.

 The standard lid-driven cavity problem contains mathematical singularities at the upper corners $(0,1)$ and $(1,1)$, where the moving lid meets the stationary side walls.
 To prevent the PINN from attempting to minimize an infinite gradient - which leads to numerical instability, a spatial weighting function (Smoothing Filter) was applied to the top boundary loss.